uoitsci/pi-labs/site/content/lab/ssdisplay2/index.md

 ## Exercise #1

 Write a program that uses the button to increment the count displayed on the seven segment display.
-The counter will increase if the button is depressed, and remain the same otherwise.
+The counter will increase if the button is pressed, and remain the same otherwise.

 ## Exercise #2

 Now, we are going to write a program inspired by the reaction tester at the Ontario Science Centre.
 The tester is similar in appearance to the driver's seat of a vehicle.
 The simulation starts when the user presses the accelerator pedal.
 At a random time, a STOP indicator is shown.
 When the user sees the STOP indicator, they are supposed to hit the brake pedal.
 The tester then shows you a comparative view of your reaction time.

-Write a program that displays 'go' to simulate acceleration.
-It will then delay for a random amount of time (between 2 seconds and 5 seconds in duration), before displaying 'stop'.
-To generate a random number and sleep for that amount of time (in seconds):
+Write a program that displays 'HOLD' when it is first executed.
+Once the user holds the button, the display will show 'GO' to simulate acceleration.
+It will then delay for a random amount of time (between 2 seconds and 5 seconds in duration) before displaying 'STOP'.
+Use the following code to generate a random number and sleep for that amount of time (in seconds):

 {{< highlight python >}}
 import time